Rock 'Em Sock 'Em Robots: History

 From 1948, the International Mutoscope Corporation produced a coin-operated arcade machine called Silver Gloves featuring two players controlling the movement and arms of two boxing figures.
 The boxing games appeared in arcades, using mannequins made of metal that would fall over if a player managed to hit the button on the chin of the opposing player's dummy.

 Rock 'Em Sock 'Em Robots has enjoyed far-ranging success in the United States, selling in the hundreds of thousands and becoming something of a minor popular culture phenomenon.
 The game was developed for the Marx toy company by the renowned toy design firm Marvin Glass and Associates.
 After some development, Glass decided to cancel the project in 1963 following the death of boxer Davey Moore in the ring.
 Burt Meyer felt that the toy was too good to go to waste, and suggested that they "de-humanize" the characters, making them robots which fall apart, rather than humanoid figures who fall over.

 Text on the box suggested an outer-space backstory for the two robots.
-The red boxer is "the rollicking Red Rocker" from Soltarus II, and weighs in 375 pounds.
+The red boxer is "the rollicking Red Rocker" from Soltarus II, and weighs in at 375 pounds.
 The blue opponent, the "beautiful Blue Bomber, pride of Umgluck", weighs in at 382 pounds.

 The toy first became available to retailers during the 1964 season.
 Marx produced the action set, virtually unchanged, for well over a decade, until the packaging and characters were updated for the 1977 sales season with a more overt outer-space theme to make it appeal more to buyers looking for space toys following the release of the movie blockbuster Star Wars.